HPE Truclient and how to correlate dynamic data from the HTML Code via web_reg_save_param Function.

 One page in the help library covers dynamic data and how to correlate dynamic information.
 This one page within the online help has example scripts and also several online web page’s specifically setup within the SaaS online help for users to script against.
 These pages are to support people obtaining skills necessary for the methods required to capture dynamic values in TruClient.
 This page on SaaS is difficult to understand and follow unless you watch the videos from the HPE R&D Israeli team that i go into below.

-The best training resource for TruClient outside the online SaaS online help system that I have come across so far, is a video recording of four webinar’s created and produced by the HPE PLV_Cost and R&D team in Israel.
-These videos are located on YouTube (Click Here For Complete List of R&D Videos) .
-In fact the HPE SaaS online help and exercises for TruClient that covers dynamic data and how to correlate dynamic information, is difficult to follow and understand unless you watch these videos.
-The online SaaS help pages for TruClient have no links to these videos and the videos that are linked, cover very basic operation of the tool.
+The best training resource for TruClient outside the online SaaS online help system that I have come across so far is a video recording of four webinars’s created and produced by the HPE PLV_Cost and R&D team in Israel.
+These videos are located on YouTube (Click Here For Complete List of R&D Videos).
+In fact, the HPE SaaS online help and exercises for TruClient that covers dynamic data and how to correlate dynamic information is difficult to follow and understand unless you watch these videos.
+The online SaaS help pages for TruClient have no links to these videos and the videos that are linked, cover the very basic operation of the tool.

 Web Browser inbuilt Development Tools

 You will notice in the videos how the developers use the web browser inbuilt Dev Tools to obtain the information necessary to correlate dynamic information.
-Most people in the market are not familiar with these in built development tools and since its been marketed towards developers most testers do not attempt to educate themselves with these tools.Testers need to feel familiar with HTML code structure to be able to use descriptors and manually adjust if required.
+Most people in the market are not familiar with these inbuilt development tools and since it been marketed towards developers most testers do not attempt to educate themselves with these tools.Testers need to feel familiar with HTML code structure to be able to use descriptors and manually adjust if required.

 How to do a web_reg_save_param in TruClient.